 Her coil pottery typically has a black on black style, with a glossy black background, decorated with matt black detail.
 Or vice versa, with a matt black background and black gloss design.

 Her pottery is mostly medium-sized bowls, with a curved base.
 She started making her pot by flattening a circle of clay in her hands.
-This was then placed into a curved mold which supported the coil pottery as it was made.
+This was then placed into a curved mold that supported the coil pottery as it was made.
 She knelt as she worked.

 She would then build a straight cylinder of clay by adding coils to the base.
 Once she had built the cylinder she would smooth the inside surface.
 Martinez would then use tools and scrapers to shape the cylinder into the pot shape she wanted.